 Before you start

 Here are some things to know before you start working with Google Search Console metrics and dimensions:

 - Google aggregates Search Console data, therefore we can’t match data to a particular session.

 - You can create a report combining Google Search Console data with analytics data only when using matching dimensions: device type, continent, country, session entry URL, or date.

 - If you use the dimension of a search engine keyword, you can combine it only with Google Search Console metrics like impressions (search engine), clicks (search engine), CTR (search engine), or average position (search engine).
 It’s because this dimension doesn’t match any dimension in Piwik PRO.

 - If you see zeros in your report, it means that you have used the dimension that doesn’t match the dimension from Google Search Console.

-- If you’re not familiar with Custom Reports, read our guiding article “Creating a report.“
+- If you’re not familiar with custom reports, read our supporting article “Create a custom report.“

 Creating a custom report with Google Search Console data

 To create a custom report that will contain Google Search Console data, follow these steps: